ialbert/genescape-central/README.md

 When labels are not explicitly provided an automatic node labeling will take place using two numbers separated by a slash.

-The first number indicates the count of nodes in the subtree starting from that node.
+1. The first number indicates the count of nodes in the subtree starting from that node.

-The second number shows the total number of nodes in original, complete annotation tree that this subtree is a part of.
+2. The second number is the total number of nodes in the complete annotation tree.

-For example, a node labeled "16/11235" indicates there are 16 nodes in the subtree beginning at that node.

-In the larger tree before filtering to your specific GO terms, this node's subtree had 11,235 nodes.
+For example, a node labeled `16/11235` indicates there are `16` nodes in the subtree beginning at that node.
+In the larger tree before filtering to your specific GO terms, this node's subtree had `11,235` nodes.

-These numbers and colors are meant to help you understand the level of detail and the specificity of the functional terms you visualize.
+The numbers and colors are meant to assist in understanding the level of detail and the specificity of the functional terms you visualize.

 ### Custom labels

-Customizing the labels.
-The last line of numbers may be replaced with custom labels read from the second column of the comma-separated input file.
-For example, the following input file:
+The input may also take the form of a CSV file with headers.
+In that case the content of the columns `goids` and `labels` will be processed.
+Example:

 ```
 goids,labels